Two GB News hosts axed amid major shake-up on channel

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Two prominent GB News hosts are to be replaced as the controversial broadcaster shakes up its programming.
+GB News has reportedly sacked one of its top presenters before Christmas as part of a significant schedule shake-up, with another high-profile star also let go, according to insiders.

-Comedian Mark Dolan has reportedly had his contract permanently terminated, while Eamonn Holmes’ breakfast show co-host Isabel Webster will also be replaced.
-Andrew Doyle, host of Free Speech News, has also stepped down but will continue as a contributor to the channel.
+Comedian Mark Dolan is understood to have had his contract terminated, while Eamonn Holmes’ breakfast show co-host Isabel Webster will also be replaced.
+Andrew Doyle, host of Free Speech Nation, has also stepped down but will continue as a contributor to the channel.

+Meanwhile, former MP Jacob Rees-Mogg has also seen his shifts cut as channel bosses move to separate the wheat from the chaff going into 2025.

 The news comes shortly after a damning new report condemned the channel for an “obsession” with Muslims, claims GB News have called “highly defamatory”.